 Best Buy soup makers

 A soup maker that's a pain to use and tedious to clean could end up being just another gadget to clog up your kitchen cupboard.
-Find out which ones make delicious, warm soup with minimum fuss, with our top recommendations for 2017 on this page.
+Find out which ones make delicious, warm soup with minimum fuss, with our top recommendations on this page.

 Our soup maker tests go further than any others to ensure that the models we recommend are the best money can buy.
 We'll also tell you about any soup makers that failed to impress - we found one pricey model that was significantly slower than rivals, and couldn't make chunky soup properly.
 As part of our testing we: